On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Introduction

+Moving on, in Section \ref{sec:controlling}, we initiate the algorithmic study of some standard notions of election control for \cms.
+The problems we examine concern the attempt by an external agent to enforce the election of certain alternative(s) in either one or every issue under consideration, by adding or deleting either voters or alternatives.
+We consider a total of 8 variants of this question, depending on the number of issues to be controlled and on whether we have addition or deletion of voters/alternatives.
+We provide a set of 18 computational complexity results that give a complete picture with respect to the crucial parameters of the input in every one of the considered problems.
+Our findings reveal that \cms\ is sufficiently computationally resistant, against such moves.

-\paragraph{Related work.} Apart from the classic Minisum solution, many other approval voting rules have been considered, such as the Minimax solution \cite{BKS07}, Satisfaction Approval Voting \cite{BK10}, and other families based on Weighted Averaging aggregation \cite{Amanatidis+15}.
-For surveys on the desirable properties of approval voting, we refer to \cite{BF05} and \cite{Kilgour10}.
+\paragraph{Related Work.} Approval voting for multi-issue elections has gained great attention in the recent years, driven by its simplicity and practical potential.
+Apart from the classic Minisum solution \cite{weber78,brams78,brams07,laslier10}, other rules have also been considered, such as the Minimax solution \cite{BKS07}, Satisfaction Approval Voting \cite{BK10}, families of rules based on Weighted Averaging Aggregation \cite{Amanatidis+15}, Proportional Approval Voting and Chamberlin-Courant.
+The last two rules, as well as Minisum, can be captured by the general family of Thiele voting rules; for these (and other approval based rules) we refer to the recently published book by \citeauthor{lackner2023multi} \citeyear{lackner2023multi} and to the surveys by \citeauthor{BF05} \citeyear{BF05} and \citeauthor{Kilgour10} \citeyear{Kilgour10}.
 None of these rules however allow voters to express dependencies.
-The first work that exclusively took this direction and is most closely related to ours is \cite{BL16}.
-Namely, three voting rules were proposed for incorporating such dependencies (including the Conditional Minisum rule that we consider here) and some of their properties were studied mainly on the satisfiability of certain axioms.
-Even if one moves away from approval-based elections, the presence of preferential dependencies remains a major challenge when voting over combinatorial domains.
-Several methodologies have been considered achieving various levels of trade-offs between expressiveness and efficient computation.
-Some representative examples include, among others, sequential voting \cite{LX09}, \cite{Airiau+11}, \cite{dallaPozza+11}, \cite{CX12}, compact representation languages \cite{Bou+04}, \cite{LVK10}, \cite{GPQ08}, or completion principles for partial preferences \cite{LL09}, \cite{CL12}.
-An extended survey for voting in combinatorial domains can be found at \cite{LX16}.
-See also \cite{Chevaleyre08} for an informative work on both the proposed solution concepts and their applications in AI.
+The first work that exclusively took this direction for approval-based elections is by Barrot and Lang \citeyear{BL16}.
+Namely, three voting rules were proposed for incorporating such dependencies (including the Conditional Minisum rule that we consider here) and some of their properties were studied, mainly on the satisfiability of certain axioms.
+Conditional approval ballots have a clear resemblance with the well-studied model of CP-nets \cite{boutilier2004cp}, which is a graphical representation of voters' preferences depicting conditional dependence and independence of preference statements under a ceteris paribus (all else being equal) interpretation, but, as it has been highlighted in the work of \citeauthor{BL16} \citeyear{BL16} the two frameworks define different semantics and are incomparable.